 1. Every person or business that caused your burn injury may be held responsible.

 Oftentimes, more than one defendant is to blame for the fire, chemical leak, or overheated piece of equipment that causes a burn.
 For example, a hotel fire may be the result of flammable furniture, defective smoke detectors, and a lack of sprinklers.
 In such a case, the furniture manufacturer, smoke detector company, and hotel might all be liable for a guest’s burn injuries.

-2. Burn victims are allowed compensation for all damages.
+2. Burn victims are allowed compensation for all damages in South Carolina.

 Some losses are obvious, such as past medical expenses and lost income.
 Likewise, some of the harms caused by a burn accident are undeniable.
 Take for instance scars or discoloration.
 However, South Carolina law requires that injured people also be allowed compensation for less obvious, though equally detrimental, losses.
 Therefore, you may receive compensation for all future medical costs, decreased earning potential, mental anguish, and a number of other hardships.
 Anything less than fair and full compensation violates South Carolina law and should not be accepted.

 3. Burn injury cases are complex.